Woah. That was my first utterance when I buried the accelerator pedal in the XC60 T8 for the first time.

 An oft-overlooked element of plug-in electric cars is the power; drivers often think they are getting a modern-day milkfloat.
 Far from it.

-Instead, it will attract the attention of company directors who have the freedom to choose more exotic cars.
+With a P11d price starting from £54,950, the XC60 T8 will attract the attention of company directors who have the freedom to choose more exotic cars.

 It goes a bit wrong when the battery runs out, though.
 Having set off on an 80-mile trip with a full charge I managed to average almost 50mpg with careful driving.